dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* Beyond numbers and texts, users might be interested in more structured data with human-meaningful symbolic labels.
 Awelon language does not optimize for those cases, but support for *Editable Views* may present structured data to humans.

+## Binary Data

+Binaries can be embedded with base64 text.
+But support for external binaries avoids space and conversion overheads of embedding binary data within the Awelon syntax, and is generally more convenient in context of integration with external systems and hypermedia.

+Awelon language supports reference to external binary data via `%secureHash`.

+A runtime will have implicit access to resources named by secure hash, perhaps through the filesystem or network.
+The binary in question is easily loaded into memory, easily verified.
+Any change in the binary must be reflected in the Awelon code, which is convenient for partial evaluations or caching.
+Binary data is treated like embedded text, except our values are in the range `#0 .. #255` instead of codepoints.

+*Note:* Developers are encouraged to model [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures if partial structure sharing could offer significant benefits.

 ## Acceleration

 Acceleration is a performance assumption for Awelon language.
 A runtime should recognize and accelerate common functions.
 The accelerated function may use a hand-optimized or built-in implementation to achieve performance similar to a primitive.
 For example, most runtimes will accelerate the following functions: